-Tel: +40 21 317 79 19 Email: raluca.petrescu@pnsa.ro
+Tel: +40 21 317 79 19 Email: raluca.petrescu@pnsa.ro URL: www.pnsa.ro

-URL: www.pnsa.ro

-Raluca Petrescu is a Managing Associate with the International Arbitration Practice Group of Popovici Niţu Stoica & Asociaţii, with over 12 years of experience in legal matters.
-She has substantial expertise in arbitration proceedings before domestic and international courts of arbitration under the rules of ICC Paris, ICSID and the Court of International Commercial Arbitration pertaining to the Chamber of Commerce and Industry of Romania.
-Raluca's arbitration expertise is doubled by a strong knowledge in various fields of law such as Mergers & Acquisitions, Energy, Construction, Privatisations, Real Estate Acquisition and Development, Employment, Corporate and Commercial.
+Raluca Petrescu is a Partner and Co-Head of the International Arbitration Practice Group of Popovici Niţu Stoica & Asociaţii, with over 15 years of experience in legal matters.
+She has substantial expertise in arbitration proceedings conducted under the rules of the ICC, the ICSID and the Court of International Commercial Arbitration pertaining to the Chamber of Commerce and Industry of Romania.
+Raluca's arbitration expertise is doubled by a strong knowledge in various fields of law such as Mergers & Acquisitions, Energy, Construction, Privatisations, Real Estate, Corporate and Commercial.
 Raluca has completed a double education in Romanian and French law, with the Faculty of Law, University of Bucharest (LL.B. and LL.M.) and Paris 1 Pantheon - Sorbonne, France (LL.M.).

-POPOVICI NIŢU STOICA&ASOCIAŢII
+POPOVICI NIŢU STOICA®ASOCIATII